General Internal Medicine Research Fellowship

 Appointments: Fellows are appointed as Clinical Instructors at the University of Wisconsin School of Medicine and Public Health.
 Fellows are expected to commit to two years; the second year appointment is contingent on satisfactory performance in the first year.
 Fellows are required to be licensed to practice medicine in the State of Wisconsin.

-Applications and Selection: A visit to Madison with interviews is required.
+Applications and Selection: A visit to Madison, Wisconsin for an in-person interview is required.
 Offers are made to candidates as soon as their application is complete and evaluated by the selection committee.
 Applications are reviewed and candidates selected on a rolling basis until slots are filled.